-Analysis | Trump’s Twitter rant suggests his coronavirus falsehoods will only get worse
+Analysis | Trump’s Twitter rant suggests that his coronavirus falsehoods will only get worse

-Beginning Saturday night and into Sunday night, Trump unleashed grievances, boasts, and patently false assertions.
-It was a unfiltered reminder that however legitimate any of his quibbles with the media might be, Trump doesn’t have a leg to stand on when it comes to casting blame for inaccuracies.
+Beginning Saturday night and continuing into Sunday night, Trump unleashed grievances, boasts and patently false assertions.
+It was an unfiltered reminder that however legitimate any of his quibbles with the media may be, Trump doesn’t have a leg to stand on when it comes to casting blame for inaccuracies.

 The fusillade began later Saturday night, when Trump began reasserting his false claim that the United States has tested more people than have other countries combined.